mgreenberry/Waste-Not-Want-Not/README.md

 12. Created a page which displays a page that shows a list of food that has been wasted
 13. Created a button that allows the user to delete food items from the wasted food list
 14. Design a home page with an 'about' section
-15. Include instructions on the home page
-16. Design navigation tabs which clearly display each section link
+15. Design navigation tabs which clearly display each section link
-17. Design and impliment a navigation bar which contains links to different pages and sections in the website
+16. Design and impliment a navigation bar which contains links to different pages and sections in the website
-18. Design and label the navigation bar with clear and understandable text to direct users to the correct page
+17. Design and label the navigation bar with clear and understandable text to direct users to the correct page
-19. Design the website to have good readability throughout
+18. Design the website to have good readability throughout

 TO BE IMPLEMENTED!
 As a new user or user returning to the site: